mhfrantz/ts-pkg-installer/README.md

 If you have ever tried to reuse a TS module and had problems (namely, duplicate declarations) because some TSD declaration files are referenced multiple times in a set of modules, then you probably need this tool.

+## What about 'tsd link'?

+The TSD "link" command is an attempt to address the same problem.
+TSD "link" does export the declaration files, but it does not reconcile multiple dependencies on the same TSD declaration file.
+That is the use case that motivated TSPI's design.

 ## How does it work?

 The tool performs two related tasks: